How is the course run?

 What do I need to bring with me?

 Just an open and enquiring mind, and an interest in the subject matter.
 At the end of each evening a handout with key points and any quotations used is provided for practice during the week.

 Does the course include the concept of mindfulness?

 Throughout the course, great emphasis is placed on the importance of being in the present moment.
 Exercises and practices are provided to encourage this connection.
 These increase the value of each weekly session.
 More generally, they deepen and enrich awareness of the vibrancy of the world around us in our daily lives.

 Does the course include meditation?

 There is much focus on the direct experience of stillness as the underlying basis for clear observation and connection with oneself.
 However, the practice of mantra meditation as such does not form part of the introductory course.
 Meditation is introduced a few terms later for those who would like to practise it.
-Over time it becomes an increasingly central practice.
+From Part 6 onwards it becomes an increasingly central practice.
 Further information is available on the School's main website.